 You should study Buddhism as it is practiced in at least two of the following four geographical areas: South and Southeast Asia, East Asia, the Tibeto-Himalayan region and the West.

 The minor should comprise study of both classical and contemporary Buddhism.

 Buddhist studies relies on linguistic competence, and students who intend to pursue graduate studies in Buddhist studies are strongly encouraged to study languages; however, language study is not required for the minor.

 A maximum of eight credits toward the minor may be satisfied by the study of a language relevant to Buddhist studies (to be approved by your minor adviser).
 This language might be a canonical language, or a modern language that facilitates research in Buddhism.
 Credit for language will only be given for courses at the second-year level or above.

 Courses offered at Smith College in the fall semester 2019 which can be counted as electives in the Buddhist studies minor can be found at the Smith College Registrar's Course Search page.
-Spring 2020 course offerings will be available for viewing by mid-May, 2019.

 Smith College Professor Jay Garfield and Central Michigan University Professor Guy Newland have recorded an online course for Wisdom Academy, The Three Turnings of the Wheel of Dharma.
 The course, over ten lessons, provides students with